MashaAndreieva/My-Portfolio/final-project-part-two.md

 Households with incomes below the poverty line and single-mother households have the highest rates of food insecurity.

+## Tuition or Dinner?

+![Food Security Levels by University PA](FoodSecurityLevelsbyUniversityPA.png)

 In Pennsylvania, 1,538,100 people are facing hunger, including 436,250 children.

 This means:

 1 in 8 people face hunger
 1 in 6 children face hunger

 This level of food insecurity is more than double the rate for US adults, 12%.

-## Tuition or Dinner?

-![Food Security Levels by University PA](FoodSecurityLevelsbyUniversityPA.png)

 ![Challenges Faced by Food Insecure Students](ChallengesFacedbyFoodInsecureStudents.png)

+44% of food-insecure students completed their undergraduate degrees 68% of their food-secure counterparts

 ![Percentage of Food Insecure Students in Each GPA Range.png](PercentageofFoodInsecureStudentsinEachGPARange.png)